-- We recommend that you identify at least three solar installers from whom to solicit proposals for your new solar PV system.
+- We recommend that you solicit proposals from at least three solar installers for your new solar PV system.
 You’ll find information to help you with this step at ENE’s MLP Solar Program website and at CMLP’s Lease/Buy/Choose an Installer webpage.
 People who’ve already installed solar are also a good source of information about installer performance.
-Check online reviews, talk with people you know, or ask CMLP’s Energy Specialist Pamela Cady (firstname.lastname@example.org; 978-318-3149) to put you in touch with Concord homeowners or businesses who’ve installed solar and volunteered to coach others.
+Check online reviews, talk with people you know, or ask CMLP’s Energy Specialist Pamela Cady (firstname.lastname@example.org or (978) 318-3149) to put you in touch with Concord homeowners or businesses who’ve installed solar and volunteered to coach others.

 - When soliciting proposals from solar installers, tell them you are interested in applying for an MLP Solar Program Rebate and the CMLP Solar PV Rebate.
-Confirm that they’re familiar with the PV system and production meter design, installation and equipment criteria for the MLP Solar Program and the CMLP Solar PV Rebate and interconnection requirements outlined in the documents listed under Step 4.6
+Confirm that they’re familiar with the PV system and production meter design, installation, and equipment criteria for the MLP Solar Program and the CMLP Solar PV Rebate and interconnection requirements outlined in the next step.

-- Proof of property ownership (deed, recent tax bill)
+- Proof of property ownership (deed or recent tax bill)

-- Shading analysis (DOER-approved shading tools can be found here in Contractor Packet or Program Manual)
+(DOER-approved shading tools can be found in Contractor Packet or Program Manual)

 - CMLP Solar PV Rebate and interconnection documents to be emailed by the installer to CMLP

 - CMLP Solar PV Rebate Application

 - CMLP Solar PV Rebate Terms and Conditions